laanwj/etna_viv/doc/hardware.md

 This physical address can then directly be used as target address for a resolve operation, just like when copying to a normal bitmap.

-It *may* also be possible to use the physical address of the frame buffer directly for rendering, which would save a copy operation, if the device supports rendering to a linear (non-tiled) buffer.
-However, as this prevents the use of (super) tiling, so in the end it may be slower.
-XXX this needs to be tested.
+Even though it would save a resolve operation it is not useful to use the physical address of the frame buffer directly for rendering, as it only possible to render to tiled and supertiled surfaces, and (afaik) no display controller supports scan out from tiled formats.

-Usually, there is more framebuffer memory than that which is used for the current screen, which causes larger virtual resolution to be returned than the physical resolution.
+In many cases there is more framebuffer memory than that which is used for the current screen, which causes larger virtual resolution to be returned than the physical resolution.
 Double-buffering is achieved by changing the y-offset within that virtual frame buffer.

 Operations